Zen to Go Logo

 • Defending their people: Protect the team from external pressures and ensure they have everything necessary to succeed.

 This leadership style is the true engine of a sense of belonging, a key factor for people to feel connected and committed.
-If you want to delve into how this concept directly impacts results, we recommend reading our article on the power of belonging in corporate well-being.
+If you want to delve deeper into how this concept directly impacts results, we recommend reading our article on the power of belonging in corporate well-being.

 At the end of the day, people do not follow a company.
 They follow great leaders.